Iteo/cached/packages/cached/README.md

 ### Cached

-Method decorator that flag it as needing to be processed by `Cached` code generator.
+Method/Getter decorator that flag it as needing to be processed by `Cached` code generator.

 There are 3 possible additional parameters: